-Big Wild Goose Pagoda (Da Ci'en Temple)
+Big Wild Goose Pagoda (Dayanta) and Da Ci'en Temple

-Big Wild Goose Pagoda, also called Da Ci’en Temple, was built by monk Xuanzang for collecting precious Buddhist scriptures that he carried from Tienjiku, ancient India, in Tang dynasty when Buddhism is very popular.
-There are 7 floors with 64.5m for the main building of the pagoda; it is the square-brick tower in pavilion type, by tower base, tower body, tower top composition.
-The tallest building at that time; from the top of the tower, you can see the beauty of the whole Chang'an (ancient name of Xi’an).
-Now, it’s not just a valuable historical relic for studying Tang’s history and Buddism, but a representative architecture of Xi’an city.
+There are 7 floors with 64.5m for the main building of the pagoda, making it the tallest building at that time.
+It is a square-brick tower in pavilion type, by tower base, tower body, tower top composition.
+From the top of the Giant Wild Goose Pagoda, you can see the beauty of the whole Chang'an (ancient name of Xi’an).

-- In Chinese: 大雁塔
+• In Chinese: 大雁塔

-- Address: No.1 Ci’en Road, Yanta District, Xi’an
+• Address: No.1 Ci’en Road, Yanta District, Xi’an

-- Opening time: 09:00 – 17:00
+• Opening hours: 09:00 – 17:30

-- Best time to visit: afternoon
+• Best time to visit: afternoon and evening

-- Entrance fee: RMB50 (from Mar 1st to Oct 31st); RMB40 (for the rest of the year); RMB30 (for ascending the Pagoda)
+• Entrance fee: RMB50 (from Mar 1st to Oct 31st); RMB40 (for the rest of the year); RMB30 (for ascending the Pagoda)

 Legends of Its Name

 A legend tells that one day a group of big wild geese flew over, suddenly one of them dropped from the sky and died on the ground.
 Monks were at a loss and did not know what to do.
 They said that the dead wild goose was a Buddha.
 They buried the goose and a pagoda was erected, hence the name – the Big Wild Goose Pagoda.
-The Big Wild Goose Pagoda of Xian is a structure of imposing grandeur.
+The Big Wild Goose Pagoda of Xian China is a structure of imposing grandeur.

 Another legend tells, on the way to Tienjiku, monk Xuanzang was once stuck in the desert without food and water, and he was in a desperate situation at that time.
 When he was in this dilemma, he was guided by wild geese and finally found water to survive.
 After returning to Chang'an, Xuanzang prayed and expressed his gratitude by building the Big Wild Goose Pagoda in order to thank the bodhisattva for its enlightenment.
 And “Ci’en” is kindness in English.